 If noise and finish quality is more of a concern for you, check out these systems:

-Your 350z has fairly good exhaust headers from the factory, but they can’t compete with those that tuners have designed and produced since the z33 was first engineered by Nissan.
+Your 350z has fairly good exhaust manifold from the factory, but they can’t compete with those that tuners have designed and produced since the z33 was first engineered by Nissan.